-- Executive Order on Examinations and Grading in University Programmes (the Examination Order). - Executive Order on External Examiners on Certain Further Education Programmes (the External Examiner Order) - Executive Order on the Grading Scale and Other Forms of Assessment.
+• Executive Order on Examinations and Grading in University Programmes (the Examination Order).

+• Executive Order on the Grading Scale and Other Forms of Assessment of University Education (the grading scale order).

 Subsection 3.
 Issues regarding criteria for evaluation of achievement of goals for each study activity are referred to chapter 1 in the grading scale order.